turingschool-examples/rack_server/README.md

 end
 ```

-If we run our tests/run `rackup` we should be able to see that this is all working and we're not getting an error for any page where we haven't explicitly defined a route in our case statement.
+If we run our tests, then run `rackup` we should be able to see that this is all working; we're not getting an error for any page where we have explicitly defined a route in our case statement and we get a 404 for the pages we haven't defined.
+(Note: you must shut down & restart your server since you've edited your application routes).

 Great!

-Let's add one more branch so that we can display an `about` page.
+Let's add one more route so that we can display an `about` page.
 This will produce some repetition, so I'm going to refactor to pull those response arrays into their own method.

 ```ruby
 require 'rack'